Learn how to grow your own lettuce bowl by sowing mesclun green seeds for a cut-and-come-again easy salad garden.

 Growing Lettuce in a Container

 Mesclun lettuce is commonly called “cut-and-come-again” greens.
-You will love that fact that once they grow tall enough.
-All you have to do is cut them, leaving about one to two inches behind, and they will grow back for an encore performance.
+You will love the fact that once they grow tall enough, all you have to do is cut them, leaving about one to two inches behind, and they will grow back for an encore performance.

 When to Grow Lettuce in Container

 These greens grow best in the cool weather.
 That means early spring for my neck of the woods and they also grow well in the fall.
 When it gets too hot, the plants will bolt and try to flower, making for a bitter-tasting green.

 To avoid bolting, put your container in a place that has some shade during the hot afternoon sun.
 Also, the great benefit of growing lettuce in a container is that it can be moved with the sun, as the days get longer, and the trees leaf out.

 Mesclun seeds come in a range of mixes and can be found just about anywhere.
 Some are spicy and some are sweet.
 I like to plant one of each for a tasty mix.

 Some people use succession planting where they sow (plant) additional containers every couple of weeks.
 That way there's always a crop available to enjoy.

 Growing lettuce in a container is something you must try.
 It’s fresh, it’s easy and so good for your health.